AndrewIjano/andrew-ijano-website/src/content/mac5856/04-character-drivers.md

 ---
 title: 'Character Drivers'
-description: 'Esse é o primeiro relatório da disciplina'
+description: 'This is the report about the fourth tutorial for the Linux Kernel development: Setting up a test environment for Linux Kernel Dev using QEMU and libvirt'
 pubDate: '26 Mar 2025'
 ---

-This is the report about the first tutorial for the Linux Kernel development: [Setting up a test environment for Linux Kernel Dev using QEMU and libvirt](https://flusp.ime.usp.br/kernel/qemu-libvirt-setup/).
+This is the report about the fourth tutorial for the Linux Kernel development: [Setting up a test environment for Linux Kernel Dev using QEMU and libvirt](https://flusp.ime.usp.br/kernel/qemu-libvirt-setup/).
 The tutorial provides an incredible introduction about character devices in the Linux kernel.

 ## A character device driver example